TobiasPleyer/blog/posts/2019-04-21-external-code-inclusion-with-hakyll.markdown

 rewrite the respective `Div` into a `CodeBlock`, which will subsequently be properly syntax highlighted.

-For this two work we only need two things:
+For this to work we only need two things:

 1. A snippet map that maps a file's name to its content
 2. A modified Pandoc compiler that will rewrite Divs to CodeBlocks